 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Construct and revise an explanation based on valid and reliable evidence obtained from a variety of sources and the assumption that theories and laws that describe the natural world operate today as they did in the past and will continue to do so in the future.
-The fact that atoms are conserved, together with knowledge of the chemical properties of the elements involved, can be Patterns: • Different patterns may be observed at each of the scales at which a system is studied and can provide evidence for causality in explanations of phenomena.
+The periodic table orders elements horizontally by the number of protons in the atom's nucleus and places those with similar chemical properties in columns.
+The repeating patterns of this table reflect patterns of outer electron states.
+The fact that atoms are conserved, together with knowledge of the chemical properties of the elements involved, can be used to describe and predict chemical reactions.
+Patterns: Different patterns may be observed at each of the scales at which a system is studied and can provide evidence for causality in explanations of phenomena.

-PS.PS1.5 Apply scientific principles and evidence to provide an explanation about the effects of changing the temperature or concentration of the reacting particles on the rate at which a reaction occurs.

-Clarification Statement: Emphasis is on student reasoning that focuses on the qualitative evidence for number and energy of collisions (Collison Theory) and relationships between rate and temperature.
-Assessment Boundary: Assessment is limited to explaining the result of changing one condition at a time in a simple reaction in which there are only two reactants.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Apply scientific reasoning, theory, and/or models to link evidence to the claims to assess the extent to which the reasoning and data support the explanation or conclusion.
-Chemical processes, their rates, and whether or not energy is stored or released.
-These can be understood in terms of the collisions of molecules and the rearrangement of atoms into new molecules, with consequent changes in the sum of all bond energies in the set of molecules that are matched by changes in kinetic energy.
-Cause and Effect: Cause and effect relationships can be suggested and predicted for complex natural and human-designed systems by examining what is known about smaller scale mechanisms within the system.

-PS.PS1.7 Use mathematical representations to support the claim that atoms, and therefore mass, are conserved during a chemical reaction.

-Clarification Statement: Emphasis is on using mathematical ideas to communicate the proportional relationships between masses of atoms in the reactants and the products, and the translation of these relationships to the macroscopic scale.
+Matter and Its Interactions (PS1) PS.PS1.5 Apply scientific principles and evidence to provide an explanation about the effects of changing the temperature or concentration of the reacting particles on the rate at which a reaction occurs.
+Clarification Statement: Emphasis is on student relationships between rate and temperature.
+As changing one condition at a time in a simple read reasoning that focuses on the qualitative evidence for number and energy sessment Boundary: Assessment is limited to explaining the result of ction in which there are only two reactants. γ of collisions (Collison Theory) and Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Apply scientific reasoning, theory, and/or models to link evidence to the claims to assess the extent to which the reasoning and data support the explanation or conclusion.
+Chemical processes, their rates, and whether or not energy is stored or released can be understood in terms of the collisions of molecules and the rearrangement of atoms into new molecules, with consequent changes in the sum of all bond energies in the set of molecules that are matched by changes in kinetic energy.
+Cause and Effect: Cause and effect relationship be suggested and predicted to complex natural and human- designed systems by examin what is known about smaller scale mechanisms within the system.
+PS.PS1.7 Use mathematical representations to support the claim that atoms, and therefore mass, are conserved during a chemical reaction Clarification Statement: Emphasis is on using mathematical ideas to communicate the proportional relationships between masses of atoms in the reactants and the products, and the translation of these relationships to the macroscopic scale.
 Mathematical representation can include balancing chemical equations to represent the laws of conservation of mass, constant composition (definite proportions) and understanding the ratio of the coefficients between reactants and products.
 Assessment Boundary: Assessment does not include complex chemical reactions or stoichiometry.
 Emphasis is on assessing students' use of mathematical reasoning and not on memorization and rote application of problem-solving techniques.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: • Use mathematical representations of phenomena to support claims.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Using Mathematics and Computational Thinking: Use mathematical representations of phenomena to support claims.
 The fact that atoms are conserved, together with knowledge of the chemical properties of the elements involved, can be used to describe and predict chemical reactions.
 Energy and Matter: The total amount of energy and matter in closed systems is conserved.